Skip to main content

 Is Ethical Clothing Australia a membership program?

-ECA is an accreditation program, not a membership.
+Ethical Clothing Australia is an accreditation program, not a membership.
 Businesses are audited and accredited for one year and must pay a fee which covers the cost of the compliance audit.
 To be accredited for the next year, the business must go through the process again.

 Businesses can’t purchase an accreditation; it must be earned by complying with Australian labour laws.